 Gore Canyon is the Ultimate Class 4+ to 5- river rafting section in the state of Colorado.
 We at Timberline Tours are excited to share this thrilling adventure with you.
 Timberline Tours was the first company to start running this stretch of the Colorado River commercially in the early 1990’s.
-Many of these pioneering guides are still employed by Timberline today and provide unrivaled experience in Gore Canyon.
+Many of these pioneering guides are still employed by Timberline today and provide unrivaled experience in Rafting Gore Canyon.

 Once you’ve entered the canyon there are five miles of intense whitewater rapids, several rapids with technical drops, one 12 foot waterfall and several challenging maneuvers.
 There are two Class V rapids that may or may not be run based on guides’ discretion and water level.
 Extensive paddling skills and river safety will be taught during the trip.
-Gore Canyon participants should have no medical conditions which may inhibit or be affected by participation in physical activity.
+When Rafting Gore Canyon, participants should have no medical conditions which may inhibit or be affected by participation in physical activity.
 Portaging and scouting over steep and uneven terrain may be required.